 I started developing a videogame that's similar in concept to Super Puzzle Fighter 2 Turbo, where two players manipulate grids of gems to deplete health from their opponent.
-My concept is a fair amount different from the inspiration
+My concept is

 , but that's not the focus of the thread.
 I started creating avatars for the players to choose from, and the artstyle for the game has been fluctuating between games like Pocket Fighter (the pseudo-successor to SPF2T) with its super-deformed proportions and minimal shading, and games like King of Fighters XIII with their relatively realistic proportions and lighting.
 Well, the anatomy of that game never really entered into play on this project but the lighting did.